Get started - it's free!

 Deployment checklist

 There are a number of topics to consider for a successful and scalable Tailscale deployment beyond configuration of individual devices and access controls.
-This document details some of the less obvious, but still important, concerns for using and deploying Tailscale at scale.
-This document can serve as your Tailscale deployment checklist.
+This topic details some of the less obvious, but still important, concerns for using and deploying Tailscale at scale.
+You can use this topic as your Tailscale deployment checklist.

 Support

 • Internal support—provide documentation to your users on how to get internal support within your organization.
-See end-user client configuration for ways to customize the Tailscale client to help with this.
+Refer to end-user client configuration for ways to customize the Tailscale client to help with this.

-• Tailscale support—document how and when to contact Tailscale support in internal documentation and provide to relevant aparties—for example, IT help desk or production operations teams.
-Include instructions to ask end users to generate a bugreport when reporting issues internally and share the bug report identifier when contacting Tailscale support.
+• Tailscale support—document how and when to contact Tailscale support in internal documentation.
+Also include relevant departments (for example, IT help desk or production operations teams) and instructions to ask end-users to generate a bug report when reporting issues internally and share the bug report identifier when contacting Tailscale support.

 Stay up-to-date on Tailscale news